-The Zeppelin LZ127 'Graf Zeppelin' made on the second flight from Germany to Svalbard (Spitzbergen) a call at Bergen.
-The crew on board threw down two airmail bags over Bergen.
-2 August The De Havilland D.H.60M, N-45 (c/n 1435) operated by the Norwegian Postal Authority crashed at Oslo/Kjeller upon return from Göteborg.
+The De Havilland D.H.60M, N-45 (c/n 1435) operated by the Norwegian Postal Authority and flown by Alf Gunnestad crashed at Oslo/Kjeller upon return from Gothenburg.
 The collision with a bird forced the aircraft down.
 A military Heinkel (no civil registration!) replaced it for a short while.

-9 August In the USA the Norwegian-born pilot Parker Dresser Cramer (nicknamed 'Shorty') and his Canadian navigator Oliver Paquette took off in their Bellanca 38-30, NR687E (c/n Q-7006) from the Shetland Island to try to complete the "Great Circle" air route, this time over the Arctic Circle, trying to reach Copenhagen from Detroit, flying through Canada, Baffin Island, Greenland, Iceland, and the Shetland Islands.
+In the USA the Norwegian-born pilot Parker Dresser Cramer (nicknamed 'Shorty') and his Canadian navigator Oliver Paquette took off in their Bellanca 38-30, NR687E (c/n Q-7006) from the Shetland Island to try to complete the "Great Circle" air route, this time over the Arctic Circle, trying to reach Copenhagen from Detroit, flying through Canada, Baffin Island, Greenland, Iceland, and the Shetland Islands.
 He departure from the islands and flew in the direction of Norway.
 A final message was received ('I can see the coast of Norway') after which nothing was ever heard of the two.
 They perished while flying above the North Sea (see also 16 September 1931).